 The overriding projected need for innovation and technology in agriculture, aquaculture, and the environment is based upon:

 Any innovations and technology developed in addressing this need offers the additional opportunity to commercially export the resulting intellectual property to Third World countries frequently suffering from the very same challenges and issues.

-The framework of F³ Tech is based upon three activities which are intended to feed or pipeline entrepreneurs and innovators into subsequent activities: 1) Seed and Incubator Stages (Challenge Events), 2) Hatchery Stage (Pre-Accelerator), and 3) Nursery Stage (Accelerator).
+The framework of F³ Tech is based upon three activities which are intended to feed or pipeline entrepreneurs and innovators into subsequent stages: Stage 1 – Incubator Stage (Challenge Events), Stage 2 – Hatchery Stage (Pre-Accelerator), and Stage 3 – Nursery Stage (Accelerator).

 F³ Tech starts with one-day Challenge Events.
 These events are not startup exercises, but rather are strictly an ideation and innovation exercise.
 In preparation for the events, the industry is solicited for market-driven real-world problems or challenges, pain points that create difficulties or obstacles in the profitability and sustainability of their businesses and industry.
 An advisory board of industry partners will assist in the solicitation, evaluation, and prioritizing of challenges.
 It is from among this list of problems or challenges that entrepreneurs, innovators, and students form teams and spend the day ideating, innovating, and creating solutions to these challenges.
 At the end of the day, teams make presentations to a panel of industry and ecosystem representatives which will then award $1,000 cash prizes to deserving teams.
 LEARN MORE…